-At our Rexburg wellness center, we offer a wide variety of therapeutic and pharmacological treatments—typically combined—that can and have helped people recover.
+We offer a wide variety of therapeutic and pharmacological treatments—typically combined—that can and have helped people recover from suicidal crisis.

 Remember that self-harm is rarely an actual suicidal gesture.
 Rather, it is more often a coping strategy or a cry for help, although the latter case is more rare as most people who self-harm do so privately.

 Self-harm typically involves cutting, scratching, and/or burning oneself.
 Other less obvious forms of self-harm may be drug and alcohol abuse and other deliberate lifestyle choices that cause or could potentially cause harm to oneself.

 We’ve helped many people who self-harm.
 Over the years we’ve observed many signs that someone may be self-harming, including: